OxfordDemSci/dgg-www/README.md

 4. `python ./scripts/post_subnational.py` - You will need to copy a csv into the scripts folder detailing the rows you would like posted to the database, and update the `CSV` attribute pointing to the csv path.

 ## API Client and automation scripts
+**NOTE These scripts are not intended for large data insertions.
+Please do not attempt to bulk insert more than one month at a time to prevent timeout errors.
+See below for bulk-insert scripts**
 In addition to the above, there is a client class in the `./scripts/` directory that helps to automate the posting, deleting and backing up of data.
 To carry out these tasks, you will need to edit `./scripts/post_and_backup.py`.
 1. Point the script to the location of your env file:
 ```python